Alipakkr/Masai-Library/README.md

 - **Express**
 - **MongoDB**

- ## Api end which we created for this backend

-this is documentation for API ends [Live Link](https://documenter.getpostman.com/view/31971527/2sA358dR27)

 ## Register User
 **POST /api/register**
 This endpoint is used to register a new user.

 ## Login User
 **POST /api/login**
 This endpoint is used to log in users.

 ## GET Books
 **GET /api/books**
 This endpoint should return a list of all available books.

 ## Retrieve Books by ID

 **GET /api/books/:id**
 This endpoint should return the details of a specific book identified by its ID.

 ## Retrieve Books by category